What is Grades Journey?

 How Does It Work?

 SITS already knows how many marks it is expecting from each student for each module.
-In many cases this will be a single ICA assignment mark from the Blackboard module (plus perhaps an end of module exam, which is outside the scope of Blackboard).
+In many cases, this will be a single ICA assignment mark from the Blackboard module (plus perhaps an end-of-module exam, which is outside the scope of Blackboard).
 Sometimes though, modules will have two ICA assignments in Blackboard, and indeed, sometimes exam marks are also shown to students using Blackboard.

 Grades Journey will create automatically, in each Blackboard module, one entry in the Module Gradebook for each mark that is expected in SITS.
 This will be a calculated column (also known in old Blackboard as a weighted column).
 Module Leaders will then configure that calculated column so that it contains the appropriate assignment marks from whichever other column(s) / entries in the Gradebook contain the marks for actual student assignment submission(s).
 If two or more Blackboard assignments need to be added together to create a single mark for SITS, then the Module Leader will need to set up a calculation.